 Following his undergraduate studies before he began law school, Danny served in the Jesuit Volunteer Corps as a legal advocate at Part of the Solution Legal Clinic in The Bronx, New York.
 In this capacity, Danny worked with veterans, immigrants, homeless individuals, and individuals stricken by poverty.

 Danny received his undergraduate degree from Wright State University, where he served as President of the College Democrats.
 Danny continued his education at The Syracuse University College of Law, where he was a law alumni scholarship recipient, a member of the Dean's List, Vice President of the Student Body, and recipient of the General Electric Student Leadership Award.

 After graduating law school and passing the Ohio Bar exam, Danny worked in the Franklin County Prosecutor's Office in the juvenile division.
 In 2014, Danny joined the law firm of Weis and O’Connor, where he was a partner, specializing in family law.
 In 2015, Danny and his partner, Amy Weis, were honored to contribute to the American Association of Matrimonial Lawyer's Amicus Brief which asked the Supreme Court of the United States to rule in favor of marriage equality.
 As of 2019, Danny is a partner in the law firm O’Connor, Haseley, and Wilhelm.

-Danny, his wife Spenser, and their two dogs Mayo and Kilroy, reside in Clintonville and Dublin.
+Danny and his wife Spenser are the proud parents of Jacqueline and Danny III.
+They are assisted by their two bad dogs Mayo and Kilroy and reside in Grandview Heights.
 They enjoy experiencing all that Franklin County has to offer.